ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-06-21-precommits-using-black-and-flake8.md

 > not, then I the perform necessary edits and `commit` again.
 Less time is
 > spent on code formatting so I can focus more on code logic.

-I enjoy doing code reviews.
-They enable me to learn from other's code while providing an opportunity to teach what I know.
+<span class="firstcharacter">C</span>ode reviews are fun!
+They enable me to learn from other's code while
+providing an opportunity to teach what I know.
 However, there are still some things I wish to improve when facilitating reviews in my open-source
 projects: